 In a ketogenic diet, the amount of protein is limited.
 Protein cannot be stored in the body.
 The excess is converted into glucose for energy production when carbohydrate intake is low.
 This restricts ketosis.
 The same foods that provide protein in a ketogenic diet happen to be the same that give healthy fats.

-Grass-fed meat products: They are rich in omega-3 fatty acids
+Grass-fed meat products are rich in omega-3 fatty acids

 Seafood, particularly shellfish, shrimp, and crabs